mafaldabbrito/portefolio/content/posts/Launching_this_website/index.md

 ![Image Description](/images/android-chrome-192x192.png)

-According to the internet, my name, Mafalda, means **Mighty in battle**.
+According to the internet, my name, **Mafalda**, means **Mighty in battle**.
 So, I wanted to represent that with a warrior figure!
 There's no better symbol to describe my journey through this course.